-Deploy applications with System Center Configuration Manager
+Deploy applications with Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-MDM-enrolled devices also do not support simulated deployments, user experience, or scheduling settings.
+MDM-enrolled devices don't support simulated deployments, user experience, or scheduling settings.

 Deploy an application